victorporof/Sublime-HTMLPrettify/README.md

     "selector_separator_newline": true // Separate selectors with newline or not (e.g. "a,\nbr" or "a, br") },
   "js": {
-    "allowed_file_extensions": ["js"],
-    "allowed_file_syntaxes": ["javascript", "ecma"],
-    "disallowed_file_patterns": [], // List of regexp strings to test the file path against.
-If it matches any of them, then the file will be ignored. e.g. ["myFileToSkip\\.html", "myFolderToSkip"]
     "brace_style": "collapse-preserve-inline", // [collapse|collapse-preserve-inline|expand|end-expand|none] Put braces on the same line as control statements (default), or put braces on own line (Allman / ANSI style), or put end braces on own line, or attempt to keep them where they are
     "break_chained_methods": false, // Break chained method calls across subsequent lines "e4x": false, // Pass E4X xml literals through untouched